georkost4/TodayILearned/Side-Tasks/diary.md

 3/7/2018

 Woke up and WENT to work .
 It was a very hot day but I got through.
 Ate light and woke up around 5pm to start my study routine.
-Around 8.40 I ate and went outside to see Colombia - England and maybe some cards after that???
+Around 8.40 I ate and went outside to see Colombia - England and maybe some cards after that.

+4/7/2018

+Went to the fields around 6 am.
+It was an interesting work with heat and many I mean many mosquitos around you .
+Anywhay did that and returned home for some fresh drink .
+After that I took a cold bath and put on some pijamas :) .
+I slept till noon and then I went to a friends birthday party for some pizza .